-Codec is an amalgamation of the words “code” and “decode.”
-It’s the technology in a VoIP business phone system that compresses (codes) the sound of your voice during a phone call for easier transmission, then decompresses (decodes) it at the other end for the listener to be able to hear what you’re saying.
+Codec is an amalgamation of “code” and “decode.”
+As it relates to VoIP, a codec compresses, or codes, the sound of your voice during a phone call and decompresses, or decodes, it at the other end so that the other person can hear what you are saying.

 What is data transmission?

-Data transmission is the transfer of digital information from one endpoint to another.
-In the case of VoIP business phone service, it’s the encoding and transfer of your voice to the listener on the other end of the line.
+Data transmission refers to the transfer of digital information from one device to another.
+When it’s applied to VoIP, it means the encoding and transfer of your voice audio to the person at the other end of the line.

-Yes.
-The G 722 codec is mainly used for high-definition VoIP audio calls made on local area networks such as within an office building or small office.
-The G 723 codec is commonly used on dial-up networks because of its very low bandwidth requirements.
-However, this codec needs more computer processor power to transmit data efficiently.
+Yes, there are.
+The G.722 codec is usually reserved for high-definition VoIP calls made within a local area, such as the same building or office.
+Additionally, the G.723 codec is common on dial-up networks because of its exceptionally low bandwidth requirements.
+However, there is a trade-off in the sense that it needs more computer processing power so that it can transmit the data efficiently.